The Formula For A Successful Progressive Tool and Die Design

 Step 4: What is the exit plan?

-This is an important facet of progressive tooling.
+This is an important facet of progressive tooling system.
 With regards to the exit plan, several factors need to be considered while preparing the tool and die design.
 The type of carrier, the part weight, and the shedder pin are a few factors.
 Therefore they should have an exit plan right at the beginning for a successful progressive tool and die design.

 Step 5: Determine the exact number of stations